 So, what if you look up “concurrency” in the dictionary

-Actually, there are several different concepts related to the issue:
+There are several different concepts related to the issue:

 - parallel computing

 Concurrency means working with multi-threaded code.
 Otherwise, it’s the possibility of executing two or more statements simultaneously.
 Imagine that the code is the water flowing through the pipe.
-You need to pump out this water from A to B (like code execution from start - main to finish - exit).
-Given that you can’t change the pipe size, we just add one more pipe.
+You need to pump out this water from A to B (like code execution from the start – main to finish – exit).
+Given that you can’t change the pipe size, we add one more pipe.
 Therefore, in theory, we get more speed.
 The number of “pipes” that will be used with benefit depends on the number of cores in the processor.

-Concurrent performance suggests that more than one task will be solved over a certain period of time.
+The concurrent performance suggests that more than one task will be solved over a certain period of time.
 That’s it.

-Multithreading is one of the ways to implement concurrent execution by highlighting the abstraction of the “worker thread”.
+Multithreading is one of the ways to implement concurrent execution by highlighting the abstraction of the “worker thread.”

 Concurrency in practice

-At the moment, almost any large enterprise project can’t do without multithreading that allows us to use the capabilities of “hardware” in full.
+At the moment, almost any large enterprise project can’t do without multithreading that allows us to use the capabilities of “hardware” in total.
 That is why a deep understanding of its basic principles is so important.
 With experience, this understanding should only deepen.